The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Cleaning agents with effective microorganisms are a natural and gentle alternative to conventional cleaning agents.
 They contain various natural organisms such as lactic acid bacteria, yeasts and photosynthetic bacteria, which together produce a variety of cleaning effects.

 Effective microorganisms are versatile.
-They can neutralize unpleasant odors, dissolve and break down grease and dirt, and rid surfaces of germs.
+They can neutralize unpleasant odours, dissolve and break down grease and dirt, and rid surfaces of germs.
 By reducing harmful bacteria and fungi, these busy all-rounders support the natural ecosystem.
 In our article on the work and effect of effective microorganisms you can learn more about the little superheroes.

 What happens during diarrhoea?

-In general, diarrhoea is not a problem when using a dry composting toilet.
+In general, diarrhoea is not a problem when using a composting toilet.
 If the solid turns out to be more liquid, you simply use more litter to bind the moisture.
 If, on the other hand, there is only talk of liquid instead of solid, the only thing that can be done is to tie the bag shut and dispose of it.

 Tips for women

-Admittedly: Men have it a bit easier on the dry composting toilet.
+Admittedly: Men have it a bit easier on the composting toilet.
 Where they sit down and let themselves go, women have to slide back and forth slightly in order to specifically separate solid from liquid.

 In addition to finding the right sitting position, many women also ask themselves, "What do I do when I have my period?
-Can I even use the dry composting toilet during this time?"
+Can I even use the composting toilet during this time?"

 The good news: Sure you can!
-What you should consider when using the dry composting toilet during your period and how to find the best sitting position for you, we tell you in our composting toilet ladies special.
+What you should consider when using the composting toilet during your period and how to find the best sitting position for you, we tell you in our composting toilet ladies special.

-Important aspects when using a dry composting toilet
+Important aspects when using a composting toilet

-With proper use and care, a dry composting toilet is an absolutely hygienic, practical and simple solution for mobile business on the road or in all places where a conventional toilet cannot be installed.
-In order to enjoy the environmentally friendly toilet for as long as possible, you should take the following tips to heart:
+With the right use and care, however, a separating toilet is an absolutely hygienic, practical and simple solution for mobile business on the road or in any place where a conventional toilet can not be installed.

-- Always use a dry composting toilet while sitting down.
+- Always use a composting toilet while sitting down.
 Small transactions while standing or free-floating actions go in or on the pants!

 - Do not use wet toilet paper.
 This has a counterproductive effect on the drying process of your solids.
 An alternative is to use foam products that are applied to the toilet paper so that it can be used like wet paper.